brightway-lca/brightway2/docs/faq.rst

 For help in fixing strings:

-    * `Fixing Unicode mistakes and more: the ftfy package <http://blog.luminoso.com/2012/08/24/fixing-unicode-mistakes-and-more-the-ftfy-package/>`_
+    * `FTFY - library to fix common encoding problems <https://github.com/LuminosoInsight/python-ftfy>`__ with accompanying blog post: `Fixing Unicode mistakes and more: the ftfy package <http://blog.luminoso.com/2012/08/24/fixing-unicode-mistakes-and-more-the-ftfy-package/>`_
     * `Is there a way to determine the encoding of text file? <http://stackoverflow.com/questions/436220/python-is-there-a-way-to-determine-the-encoding-of-text-file>`_
     * `Chardet: The Universal Character Encoding Detector <https://pypi.python.org/pypi/chardet>`_